scikit-mine/scikit-mine/docs/sklearn_compat.rst

 We use `joblib <https://joblib.readthedocs.io/en/latest/>`_ as default to parallelise our code.
 We also set the *prefer* parameter when instantiating `joblib.Parallel <https://joblib.readthedocs.io/en/latest/generated/joblib.Parallel.html>`_, so users don't have to manually choose between threads and processes for optimal execution.

-Finally, we also leverage `Cython <https://cython.org/>`_ code where performance matters.